Here’s What To Eat Before A Run For Optimal Results

-Many factors come into play to achieve optimal performance, whether training or racing, such as your current fitness level, your running experience, your previous and current training, how well you sleep, and of course, your nutrition.
+Many factors come into play to achieve optimal performance, whether training or racing, such as your current fitness level, running experience, previous and current training, how well you sleep, and, of course, your nutrition strategy.

-Day-to-day nutrition is critical to ensure you have enough fuel for everything you put your body through as a runner, but what about the specific fueling before your runs, workouts, and races?
+Day-to-day nutrition is critical to ensure you have enough fuel for everything you put your body through as a runner, but what about the specific fueling before your training runs, workouts, and pre-race?
 Runners often wonder, what should I eat before a run?

-What to eat before a run, training, or racing can genuinely make or break your running performance.
+What to eat before running, training, or racing can make or break your running performance.

-This article will discuss what to eat before a run to have a successful workout or race and, at the same time, enjoy yourself in the process.
+This guide will discuss what to eat before a run to have a successful workout or race and, at the same time, enjoy yourself in the process.

 A runner smiling about to eat a granola bar.